-Technological advances are enabling a mass decentralization of the power grid, bringing together large and ever-increasing numbers of power sources to contribute to greater efficiencies, reliability and sustainability whilst simultaneously reducing costs to end-users.
+Technological advances are enabling a mass decentralisation of energy generation, bringing together large and ever-increasing numbers of sources to contribute to greater efficiencies, reliability and sustainability whilst simultaneously reducing costs to end-users.

-The rise in microgrids, onsite generation, renewables and energy storage are enabling a brighter future for both consumers and network operators, with advancements in technology further diversifying the traditional power grid and generation technologies.
+The rise in microgrids, onsite generation, co-generation, renewables and energy storage are enabling a brighter future for both consumers and network operators, with advancements in technology further diversifying energy generation technologies.

-The Distributed Energy Show will bring together the entire supply-chain focused on distributed energy resources and provide visitors with a comprehensive array of technologies and systems to enable them to generate, store, manage and distribute their own power.
+The Distributed Energy Show is a free to attend exhibition and conference that will bring together the entire supply-chain focused on distributed energy resources and provide visitors with a comprehensive array of technologies and systems to enable them to generate, store, manage and distribute their own power and heat.

-Technologies on display will include solar systems, gas turbines, wind turbines, combined heat & power, small hydro, fuel cells, smart energy systems and platforms, virtual power plant systems, cabling, converters, power electronics.
+Technologies on display will include solar systems, gas turbines, wind turbines, combined heat & power, energy storage systems, small hydro, fuel cells, smart energy systems and platforms, virtual power plant systems, cabling, converters, power electronics.